 On August 27, 1969, the Fire Department voted to build a new fire station.
 The new station was built at the same location on 2nd Street.
 The original fire station was sold and moved near the Hewitt off-ramp on Interstate 35.
 It was later moved just off Otis Drive and Hwy.
 84 in Woodway, where it remained until 1997.
 The Hewitt Depot is back in the City of Hewitt at the corner of 3rd and Warren.
 It has undergone extensive renovation with many hours of volunteer effort and with the help of the Hewitt City Council.
 The Greater Hewitt Chamber of Commerce now operates from the depot.

 In 1999, The City of Hewitt employed its first career Firefighter and in 2002 employed the department’s first career Fire Chief.
 The department grew in the following years employing additional career firefighters.
 Career firefighters worked side by side with volunteer firefighters becoming a combination fire department.

-In March of 2009, the department began operating a 24 hours on and 48 hours off rotating shift allowing for immediate around the clock response.
+In March 2009, the department began operating 24 hours on and 48 hours off rotating shifts allowing for immediate around-the-clock response.
 Throughout the following years, the volunteer base began to dwindle, members retired, and the volunteer organization disbanded.

-In November of 2014, The Hewitt Public Safety Facility was built and houses the current fire station.
-The department continues to serve the City of Hewitt and its residents responding to over 1200 calls for duty.
-The fire department provides a variety of services ranging from Firefighting, Emergency Medical Services (EMS), Rescue, Fire Safety Inspections and Fire Prevention.
+In November 2014, The Hewitt Public Safety Facility was built and houses the current fire station.
+The department continues to serve the City of Hewitt and its residents responding to over 1600 calls for duty.
+The fire department provides a variety of services ranging from Firefighting, Emergency Medical Services (EMS), Rescue, Fire Safety Inspections, and Fire Prevention.